helloworldless/graphql-resources/README.md

 - [DataLoader](https://github.com/graphql/dataloader) - DataLoader is a generic utility to be used as part of your application's data fetching layer to provide a consistent API over various backends and reduce requests to those backends via batching and caching

 ## Blog Posts & Guides
+- [How To GraphQL](https://www.howtographql.com/) - Guides for frontend and backend in numerous languages
 - [The GraphQL Dataloader Pattern: Visualized](https://medium.com/@__xuorig__/the-graphql-dataloader-pattern-visualized-3064a00f319f) - Understanding data loading challenges in GraphQL
 - [On GraphQL Schema Stitching & API Gateways ](https://medium.com/@__xuorig__/on-graphql-schema-stitching-api-gateways-5dcb579fa90f)